Shawn Sawyer

-Shawn Sawyer (born January 14, 1985 in Edmundston, New Brunswick) is a Canadian former competitive figure skater.
+Shawn Sawyer (born January 14, 1985, in Edmundston, New Brunswick) is a Canadian former competitive figure skater.
 He is the 2011 Canadian national silver medallist and a three-time (2005-2006 & 2008) Canadian national bronze medallist.
 He represented Canada in the 2006 Winter Olympics in Turin, Italy finishing 12th overall.
 Unlike most skaters, Sawyer is a clockwise spinner.

 Personal life

 Shawn Sawyer was born in Edmundston, New Brunswick.

+Sawyer started performing with Cirque du Soleil in “Crystal” in 2017.
+The 42nd Cirque du Soleil production is directed by Shana Carroll and Sebastien Soldevila.

 Career

 Early career

 He started skating at age nine.
 Even as a young skater, he was known for his artistry and his spirals.
 This attracted the attention of Olympic bronze medallist Toller Cranston.
 Cranston was about to retire from show skating and he envisioned a final tribute show in which he and other skaters passed down their knowledge of skating and life lessons to a young skater.
 This skater was Shawn Sawyer.
 Cranston remains a mentor to Sawyer.

 In 1999, Sawyer won the bronze medal on the novice level at the Canada Winter Games, skating with a bad cold.
 The following year, he won the national novice title.
 He skated on the Junior Grand Prix the following season and won the bronze medal at his first event.
 His fifth-place finish at his second event prevented him from qualifying for the JGP Final.
 At Nationals, he placed 4th in the junior level.
 On the JGP the following season, he qualified for the Junior Grand Prix Final, where he placed fifth, and then won the national Junior title.
 This earned him a trip to the 2002 Junior Worlds, where he placed 11th after performing an entirely new long program.

 Sawyer, already very flexible, had been working on a Biellmann spin.
 As a junior skater, Sawyer trained at the Minto Skating Club in Ottawa under coach Alexei Tchetveroukin.
 He had been training the Biellmann since learning in New Brunswick at age twelve, and he performed it in exhibition at Nationals in 2002 after winning the junior title.

 Later, Sawyer changed coaches to Gordon Forbes.
 In his third season as a junior internationally, he won his second JGP event, but an 8th-place finish prevented him from returning to the Final.
 In his senior debut at Nationals, he placed 6th, a promising finish, and then repeated that placement at the World Junior Championships.

 The 2003-2004 season would be Sawyer's last as a junior.
 He dropped to ninth place at nationals and tenth at Junior Worlds.
 Sawyer then went senior internationally.
 Following this season, he changed coaches to Annie Barabe and Sophie Richard and moved to Drummondville, Quebec.